rjlmacfarlane/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+This is a learning project created as part of the education curriculum at Lighthouse Labs.

 ## Features

 - Shorten URLs.